rashidsarkar/book-store-as4-server-l2-jp-as3/readme.md

 ### 📖 **Book Management**

 - Add, update, delete, and retrieve books.
-- Search functionality to find books by title, author, or category.
+- Search functionality to find books by title, author, or category
 - Stock tracking to manage availability.

 ### 🛒 **Order Processing**